Classic Marinara Sauce

 - Simmer uncovered on low heat for 20–30 minutes, stirring occasionally.
 Add water or broth if the sauce gets too thick.

 - Taste and adjust seasoning.
-Stir in fresh basil (if using) at the end for extra flavour.
+Stir in fresh basil (if using) at the end for extra flavor.

 - Enjoy!